 The Aceh region of Indonesia is the only Indonesian province that imposes Islamic law.
 Those found “guilty” of homosexuality can be punished by up to 100 public lashes.
 Appallingly, this is regularly enforced.
 In early 2021, two gay men were whipped 77 times each after neighbors reported them for having intercourse!
-And in 2018, a group of transwomen were arrested, stripped naked, and had their heads shaved in public.
+And in 2018, a group of transwomen was arrested, stripped naked, and had their heads shaved in public.

 Aceh government officials claim it is more important for there to be “social harmony” than for LGBTQ people to have any rights.
 Therefore, there are no legal protections for gay people against discrimination or hate crimes.
 As such, young LGBTQ people in the Aceh Province would never dare “come out” to their family or friends.
 Instead, they force themselves to lead a miserable closeted life or try to find a way to escape to another country to lead a freer life.

-Makes you realise how lucky we are!
+Makes you realize how lucky we are!

 Gay travelers would be best to steer clear of this African nation.
 Even Dolapo Badmos, a spokesperson for the Lagos police force, took to Instagram in 2019 to encourage LGBTQ people to leave Nigeria saying they are not welcome there.

-Believe it nor not, homosexuality was once accepted in Nigeria.
-They even honoured non-binary gender identities, with people from the Igbo and Yoruba tribes choosing their gender identity after they had grown up.
+Believe it or not, homosexuality was once accepted in Nigeria.
+They even honored non-binary gender identities, with people from the Igbo and Yoruba tribes choosing their gender identity after they had grown up.
 However, since the 1800s, being gay has been viewed as an abomination – mainly due to British colonizers enforcing their colonial Christian beliefs which have still not been overturned.
 This has made living conditions today extremely hostile for local LGBTQ Nigerians who in some cases are “hunted down” via sting operations and face imprisonment, torture, or even death.

 We’ll end this one on a happy note: a survey carried out in 2017 found that 39% of Nigerians feel LGBTQ people should have access to public services such as healthcare and housing.
-This was an increase on a 2015 survey which was 30%.
+This was an increase from a 2015 survey which was 30%.
 Plus, an LGBTQ activist from Lagos, Bisi Alimi, reported about the underground gay scene in Nigeria, comparing it to how Britain would have been in the 60s.

 Little is known about gay life in Mauritania.
 Legally, however, if at least four people witness someone “being homosexual”, they can be put to death.
 Thankfully, there are no records of this law being enforced.
 Regardless, it is best for openly gay travelers to avoid travel to Mauritania altogether due to the extreme conservative views, unless you’re happy to go fully back into the closet.

 From what we could find, there are no active support groups or underground scenes for queer people in Mauritania.
-Homosexuality is never discussed on public forums, even in a negative way.
+Homosexuality is never discussed in public forums, even in a negative way.
 So, we can imagine there are thousands of gay people growing up there who have no understanding of their attractions or sexual desires.

 In fact, the only reference we could find was an incident in 2020, when Pink News wrote an article on a “supposed gay wedding” that was busted by the police.
-Turns out, it was just a joke between friends at a gay guy’s birthday.
+Turns out, it was just a joke between friends on a gay guy’s birthday.
 Nevertheless, 10 men from the party were arrested and imprisoned.

 Sudan has a chequered relationship with the LGBTQ community.
-Homosexuality was criminalised in 1899 following British colonization.
+Homosexuality was criminalized in 1899 following British colonization.
 However, back in the 1930s, evidence emerged of accepted same-sex activity in Sudan among several tribes, such as the Moru, Nyima, and Tira.
 There were even instances of gay marriage in the Korongo and Mesakin tribes.
 In each of these tribes, men often opted to live in all-male settlements rather than marry girls in their home villages.

 We don’t know much about these tribes today, but it goes to show how gay desire is an innate natural human feeling and it is homophobic laws that are manmade and unnatural!

 Today, being gay in Sudan is very much illegal, and those caught engaging in same-sex activity face imprisonment.
 Yet, on the bright side, in 2020, Sudanese lawmakers removed the death penalty and corporal punishment (such as flogging) for homosexuality.
-Plus, attitudes of the Sudanese people aren’t as bad as one might think.
+Plus, the attitudes of the Sudanese people aren’t as bad as one might think.
 For example, in a study carried out in 2019, 17% of people felt that homosexuality should be accepted – that’s almost 1 in 5!
-Sure, that seems low by Western standards for a country riddled with anti-gay laws, it’s certainly a move in the right direction.
+Sure, that seems low by Western standards for a country riddled with anti-gay laws, but it’s certainly a move in the right direction.

 Same-sex relations in Pakistan are outlawed, with those caught engaging in such activity facing up to 10 years in jail.
-Queer people who can’t flee the country are forced to lead a very closeted and repressed life, at best relying on the gay dating apps (via a VPN, of course), to find each other.
+Queer people who can’t flee the country are forced to lead a very closeted and repressed life, at best relying on gay dating apps (via a VPN, of course), to find each other.

 In our interview about gay life in Pakistan with local boy Salman from Karachi, he told us that his only chance of a free and happy life was to flee to the US.
-This has cut him off from many friends and family back home, and worst of all, he doubts he will ever be allowed to return home to visit his family due to the hostile nature towards gay people there.
+This has cut him off from many friends and family back home, and worst of all, he doubts he will ever be allowed to return home to visit his family due to the hostile nature toward gay people there.